 For beginners, I recommend trying the white towel test.
 Use a white towel to dry your dog, if you see any dirt on the towel you will know you missed a spot.
-This is usually the results of not doing a thorough rinse.
+This is usually the result of not doing a thorough rinse.

-After towel drying it’s time to dry your dog with a hair dryer, I recommend using a hair dryer made for pet grooming.
+After towel drying it’s time to dry your dog with a hairdryer, I recommend using a hairdryer made for pet grooming.
 If your dog has wavey to curly hair you will need to know how to Fluff Dry.
 If needed please Click Here to learn.
 Don’t let your dog outside while he/she is still wet, everything will stick to them and you will end up with a dirty dog again.

-How to Clean your Dogs Ears
+How to Clean Your Dogs Ears

 I recommend cleaning your dog’s ears after every bath.
 Furthermore, you will want to clean more often if you own a floppy-eared dog or a dog that loves to dig in the dirt.
 Floppy-eared dogs tend to get more ear infections.
-This is due to the fact that air flow does not get to the ear canal as freely as a dog with stand up ears.
+This is due to the fact that airflow does not get to the ear canal as freely as a dog with stand up ears.
 Moisture plays a major role in most ear infections like ear mites that thrive on the moisture in the canal.

 Do not worry about hurting your dog’s eardrum when cleaning with a Q-Tip or cotton ball.
 The dog’s ear canal is in a “J” shape putting the eardrum out of reach.
 You can clean the ears with an already made ear wash specifically made for dogs.
 If you prefer you can make your own mixture of 1 part Rubbing Alcohol to 1 part Hydrogen Peroxide.
 Pour the ear wash into your dog’s ear to fill the canal.
 Give the ear a few gentle rubs then wipe out with a cotton ball.
 Use a Q-Tip to get into all the nooks and crannies that are in the ears.